 On October 19, 1934, Claude Neal, a twentythree-year-old Black farmhand, was arrested for the murder of Lola Cannady, a young white was kind of like slavery," he told reporters in woman whose body had been discovered just 2014.339 hours before.
-Five days later, six white men seized Neal from an Alabama jail where he had In 2014, Marianna celebrated the 150th anniverbeen moved for safekeeping and returned him woods before presenting his corpse to the Cannady family and a gathered mob.
-The corpse was castrated, the fingers and toes amputated, times, and hung it from a tree on the courthouse lynching, and that silence is deafening.
+Five days later, six white men seized Neal from an Alabama jail where he had In 2014, Marianna celebrated the 150th anniverbeen moved for safekeeping and returned him to Jackson County, where they killed him in the memories of Confederate soldiers and officers woods before presenting his corpse to the Cannady family and a gathered mob.
+The corpse was castrated, the fingers and toes amputated, the skin burned with hot irons; the mob then as to Marianna's other legacies.
+No prominent drove over it with cars, shot it at least eighteen memorial or marker tells of Claude Neal's brutal times, and hung it from a tree on the courthouse lynching, and that silence is deafening.